Masood Ali Khan

 Masood Ali Khan, also known as M.A.
-Khan, (born 15 March 1947 in Hyderabad, India) (M.A., Ph.D.) is a scholar, historian and a writer on Islamic history, culture, and religion.
+Khan, (born 15 March 1947]) is an Indian scholar, historian and a writer on Islamic history, culture, and religion.
 He is currently working as acting director of the Indian Council of Social Science Research, Southern Regional Centre, Osmania University, Hyderabad, India.
 He writes on social problems of Indian Muslims, Indian diaspora, sociology of migration, and Urdu press and journalism.
 He was born to a Hyderabadi Muslim family.

 Books

 Khan has written books and articles in research journals, has supervised and reviewed half a dozen books and contributed about 100 articles in Urdu on social problems of Indian Muslims.
 He has presented research papers in the United States, UK, Canada, France, Turkey and Malaysia.
 He served as a consultant to research projects commissioned by the Indian Council of Social Science Research and the Indian Council of Historical Research.
 Some of his books include: